cheevahagadog/blog/content/post/relative.md

 ## Final thoughts
 Demolition took about a week but rebuilding has taken years.
- Most of that time I was wondering if a foundation of truth existed.
+ Most of that time I wondered if a foundation of truth existed.

 Having found some, my bet is there is a lot more of it out there.
 I find that comforting.